Hannah Tamaki: Vision NZ

+On 13 July 2023, Tamaki announced that she would stand as Vision New Zealand's candidate in the Tāmaki Makaurau electorate during the 2023 New Zealand general election.
+She also confirmed that the party would be contesting all seven Māori electorates as part of her husband Brian's Freedoms New Zealand coalition.

+On 11 July 2025, Tamaki confirmed that she would contest the Tāmaki Makaurau seat at the 2025 Tāmaki Makaurau by-election scheduled for 6 September 2025.

 The Freedoms & Rights Coalition

 In March 2021, Hannah and Brian attracted media attention after the couple left Auckland while the region was under an Alert Level 2 lockdown and visited Rotorua before traveling to Te Anau in the South Island.
 The couple's actions were criticised by COVID-19 Response Minister Chris Hipkins, Mayor of Invercargill Tim Shadbolt, and Director-General of Health Ashley Bloomfield.
 The Mayor of Invercargill Tim Shadbolt stated that the Tamakis were not welcome in the South Island city.
 In addition, the couple courted controversy when they stated that they would not be vaccinated against COVID-19.

 In late October 2021, Tamaki addressed a crowd of 5,000 anti-lockdown protesters who gathered at the Auckland Museum in the Auckland Domain.
 She claimed that residents of Auckland were being held prisoner and argued that people had the right to choose to be vaccinated.
 Tamaki spoke in the absence of her husband Brian, who had previously been arrested for leading two anti-lockdown protests in Auckland and was on bail pending trial.
 Tamaki later led a march outside a police station calling for the release of Brian from his bail conditions.
 Auckland Police have confirmed they will be prosecuting the organisers for breaching Level 3 restrictions.

 In early November 2021, Stuff reported that Hannah and her husband maintained contact with Groundswell NZ's Pukekohe and Auckland coordinator Scott Bright, who donated vegetables to the anti-lockdown "The Freedoms & Rights Coalition" (TFRC) and participated in an anti-lockdown protest organised by the TFRC.
 Stuff had earlier identified Tamaki's husband Brian as the "founder and architect" behind "The Freedoms & Rights Coalition," which had staged several anti-lockdown protests across New Zealand.
 In addition, Stuff reported that the TFRC's web domain was owned by Jenny Marshall, the church's director of operations who confirmed Brian's leadership of the TFRC but claimed that the group's donations and merchandising was separate from Destiny Church's finances.